AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 ### Protecting access to sensitive content in the database {#protecting-access-to-sensitive-content-in-the-database}

 The AEM Forms database schema contains sensitive information about system configuration and business processes and should be hidden behind the firewall.
-The database should be considered within the same trust boundary as the forms server.
+The database should be considered within the same trust boundary as the Forms Server.
 To guard against information disclosure and theft of business data, the database must be configured by the database administrator (DBA) to allow access only by authorized administrators.

 As an added precaution, you should consider using database vendor-specific tools to encrypt columns in tables that contain the following data: